 Tax credits may be carried forward to the following tax year if they have not been applied in a given fiscal year and have not been used in that fiscal year because the tax due was insufficient.

-R&D Corporate Income Tax credits
+Research & Development Corporate Income Tax credits

+The tax credit base shall consist of the amount of research and development expenses and, if applicable, investments in tangible fixed assets and intangible assets, excluding real estate and land.
 Tax credit rates are set at 30 percent of the expenses incurred in the tax period for this purpose.
 In the event that the expenses incurred in pursuing the R&D activities in the tax period exceed the average of those incurred in the two preceding years, the rate established in the preceding paragraph shall apply up to that average, and 50 percent to the amount by which that average is exceeded.

 The tax credit base shall consist of the amount of the expenses incurred in the technological innovation activities.
-The tax credit rate is 15 or 10 percent, depending on the nature of the activities.
+The tax credit rate is 12 percent.

 Capital duty exemption